 This article originally featured in the February issue of Managing for Success.
-You can view the full edition here.

 The legal sector is clearly sceptical about cloud services – only 15 per cent of law firms currently use the technology.
 But, says Nigel Wright, the rest are missing out on real benefits to their business, people and clients

 Cloud is one of those buzzwords that often dominates technology discussions today.
 Simply put, it’s a catch-all term for computer services and data storage via the web.
 So far, it has not been adopted by much of the sector – recent research by the Legal Support Network revealed that only 15% of UK law firms currently use hosted cloud services – but if you think that means cloud is not something that your law firm doesn’t need to worry about, think again.
 The same research found that, by 2018, the figure will rise to close to 90%.
 The question is: will you be one of the 90% operating with greater flexibility, reduced capital outlay and improved data security, or one of the 10% left behind?